After Texas Hurricane, Up To 10 Tornadoes Seen, Plus Houston Had Four Flood Emergencies In One Night

 Hurricane Harvey was downgraded to a tropical storm.
 However, the aftermath continues for Texas residents.
 Not only is there major cleanup to do, the storm is causing heavy rainfall that is resulting in catastrophic flooding across the state.
 Perhaps, the hardest hit is Houston.
 According to Statesman, there have been four flood emergencies in one night.

 So far, one person has drowned in the Houston flood.
-The rain came quickly and plummeted the ground hard.
+The rain came quickly and plummeted to the ground hard.
 It resulted in the National Weather Center to declare four flooding emergencies across Houston in one night.
 Officials warned residents that they would be in “dire danger” if they left their homes or shelters.
 They were warned not to attempt to go on the streets.

-In some neighborhoods, rain gauges measured more than 4 inches of rain in just one hour.
+In some neighborhoods, rain gauges measured more than four inches of rain in just one hour.

 According to Eric Berger of Space City Weather, Houston is approaching a flooding catastrophe.
 The rain is coming down hard and fast, dumping tons of water in the city.